Gangaur: Description

-Vrat katha ()

-Once upon a time, Lord Shiv, along Goddess Parvati and Narad Muni went out to take a small trip.
-When they reached a nearby forest, the news of their arrival spread like wild fire.
-As the women were busy preparing a gorgeous spread for the Gods and Goddess, the women of the low class came with their offerings.
-Lord Shiv and Goddess Parvati happily ate the food and Goddess sprinkled the "suhagras" on them.

-After a certain time, the women of the high classes came with the food they had prepared.
-When they had finished eating Lord Shiv asked his wife that with what was she going to bless the women as she had already completely finished the "suhagras" on blessing the women of lower classes.
-To this, Goddess Parvati replied that she intended to bless these women with her own blood.
-Saying so, she scratched the tip of her finger and sprinkled the blood on these women.

-Gauri's Departure

 The festival reaches its climax during the last three days.
-The images of Gauri and Isar are dressed in new garments especially made for the occasion.
+The images of Gauri and Isar (Shiva) are dressed in new garments especially made for the occasion.
 Unmarried girls and married women decorate the images and make them look like living figures.

-At an auspicious hour in the afternoon, a procession is taken out to a garden, bawdi or johad or well with the images of Isar and Gauri, placed on the heads of married women.
+At an auspicious hour in the afternoon, a procession is taken out to a garden, bawdi, johad, or well with the images of Isar and Gauri, placed on the heads of married women.
 Songs are sung about the departure of Gauri to her husband's house.
 The procession comes back after offering water to the first two days.
-On the final day, she faces in the same direction as Isar and the procession concludes in the consignment of the all images in the waters of a tank or a well.
-The women bid farewell to Gauri and turn their eyes and the Gangaur festival comes to an end.
+On the final day, the procession concludes with the immersion of all the images into the waters of a tank or a well.

+Legend

+The story behind the festival (vrata kathā) is narrated as follows:

+Once, Shiva, along Parvati and Narada, toured the earth.
+When they came across a village, the poor women of the settlement, who learnt of their identities, offered whatever water, fruits, and flowers were available to honour the divine couple.
+Shiva and Parvati were pleased by the devotion of the women.
+Parvati collected the water in her hand and sprinkled it as nectar upon the women, blessing them with lasting marriages.
+After their departure, the richer women of the village propitiated the couple, offering them a choice of dishes.
+Shiva asked his consort how she intended to bless these women, having distributed all her nectar upon the poor women before.
+Parvati responded that she would offer the rich women with the same fortune as herself, cutting one of her own fingers, sprinkling the blood upon the women before her, which turned into more nectar, blessing them as well.
+Following this event, Parvati bathed in a nearby river and worshipped Shiva in the form of a lingam, which she created from sand.
+Propitiated, Shiva appeared before her and proclaimed that all married women who worshipped his consort and he on the third lunar day of the fortnight of Chaitra would be granted a lasting marriage.

+Celebrations

-Gangaur at Jaipur
+Jaipur

-The Gangaur of Jaipur is famous in all over the world.
-In Jaipur, a sweet dish called a ghewar is characteristic of the Gangaur festival.
-People buy ghewar to eat and distribute it among their friends and relatives.
+In Jaipur, a sweet dish called a ghevar is characteristic of the Gangaur festival.
+People buy ghevar to eat and distribute it among their friends and relatives.
 A procession, with the image of Gauri, commences from the Zanani-Deodhi of the City Palace.
 It then passes through Tripolia Bazaar, Chhoti Chaupar, Gangauri Bazaar, Chaugan stadium and finally converge near the Talkatora.
 People from all walks of life come to witness the procession.